microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 Wait for the identity to be created.

-This will be used for the project to be able to interact with other Azure services such as the Key Vault that you will need later.
+This identity (kind of "service account") will be used for the project to be able to interact with other Azure services such as the Key Vault that you will need later.

 Go to the resource group and open the Key Vault.
 In the **Access policies** tab, add a new access policy for the project identity (`prj-ops-<your-initials>`) with the following permissions: